oracle/coherence-operator/docs/samples/management/rest/standard/README.md

 1. Install the Coherence cluster

-   Issue the following to install the cluster:
+   Execute the following command to install the cluster:

    ```bash
    $ helm install \